FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: neighbor PEER upa

-   Enable sending UPA (Unreachable Prefix Announcement) routes to this peer.
+   Enable UPA (Unreachable Prefix Announcement) for this peer.
+This governs both directions:

-   When configured, locally originated UPA routes and received routes carrying the UPA extended community (type 0x03, subtype 0x09) are announced to this neighbor.
+   - Outbound: locally originated UPA routes and received routes carrying the UPA extended community (type 0x03, subtype 0x09) are announced to this neighbor.
+   - Inbound: the D-bit of UPA routes received from this neighbor is honored, i.e. a blackhole/drop entry is installed into zebra.
+Without this option the D-bit is ignored and no unreachable route is installed.

-   Neighbors without this capability will receive standard route withdrawals when aggregates become unreachable, maintaining backward compatibility.
+   Neighbors without this option will receive standard route withdrawals when aggregates become unreachable, maintaining backward compatibility.

    This capability must be configured together with the aggregate-address